Senegal - Country Commercial Guide

 Opportunities

 International fiber links have made broadband services cheaper by providing more reliable and affordable international bandwidth.
-Growing demand for innovative mobile financial services and solutions appropriate for local dynamics presents opportunities in this emerging market.
-Future investment in ICT aligns with the GOS plans for its Digital Strategy 2025.
+Growing demand for mobile financial services presents opportunities for further revenue diversification.
+Future investment in ICT aligns with the government’s plans for its Digital Strategy 2025.